2017 Speaker of the United States House of Representatives election: Democratic nomination

-Nancy Pelosi of California and Tim Ryan of Ohio ran in the House Democratic Caucus' vote to select its leader and nominee for speaker.
+Nancy Pelosi of California and Tim Ryan of Ohio ran in the House Democratic Caucus's vote to select its leader and nominee for speaker.
 Pelosi had led the House Democratic Caucus since 2003.
 There had also been some who had urged Joe Crowley of New York to challenge Pelosi, but he instead opted to run for the position of House Democratic Caucus chairman, which was being vacated by outgoing congressman Xavier Becerra.

 The result of the November 30, 2016 vote was: